morrownr/88x2bu/README.md

 USB 3 = 5000M

-### In progress: (items from here on down are in progress and should be used with caution)
+###--- Items below are in progress and should be used with caution ---

-### Raspberry PI Installation for the Raspberry PI OS: (this has not been tested locally, but has been reported to work)
+### Raspberry Pi Installation for the Raspberry PI OS:

 Install the Raspberry Pi Kernel Headers:
 ```